geminica/humboldtsketcher/README.md

-# humboldtsketcher
+# geminica

-This repo is deployed with Github Pages to <https://geminica.github.io/humboldtsketcher/>.
+This repo is deployed with Github Pages to <https://geminica.github.io/geminica/>.

 ## Development